bluehalo/node-fhir-server-core/docs/GettingStarted.md

 This FHIR server library is intended to simplify the process of standing up your own FHIR server.
 We try to abstract a lot of the complicated pieces away so all you need to do is provide some configurations and write queries.
 In this getting started guide, we will walk you through using this library to get started building your own FHIR server.

 **NOTE**: These instructions are for unix based systems.
-If you are using Windows, you may need to change some commands out for their Windows equivalent.
+If you are using Windows, you may need to swap some commands for their Windows equivalent.

 ## Creating a server